Back to blog

 The clearest migration candidates are processes with these characteristics: RPA bots with high failure rates in production, workflows where maintenance costs exceed 25 percent of the automation budget, processes with exception rates above 20 percent, and any automation that requires constant human supervision or intervention.
 These are the RPA implementations that are costing more than they save.

-The processes that should not migrate — at least not yet — are the stable, high-volume, zero-exception automations that are genuinely running well.
+The processes that should not migrate are the stable, high-volume, zero-exception automations that are genuinely running well.
 Decommissioning an RPA bot that processes 10,000 transactions per day with a 0.1 percent failure rate and replacing it with an AI agent that may have different error characteristics is not obviously a win.
 The migration effort has to be justified by the operational improvement, not by the theoretical superiority of the newer technology.

-The parallel run strategy is the practical validation approach.
+The trick is the parallel run strategy.
 Deploy the AI agent alongside the existing RPA bot, run both on the same workload, measure the outcomes directly.
-The parallel run removes the speculation from the migration decision — you get actual performance data rather than projections.
+The parallel run removes the speculation from the migration decision.
+You get actual performance data rather than projections.
+We learned that most migration objections disappear once the data is on the table.

 The migration decision framework: identify the top three maintenance-heavy RPA bots in the current portfolio, run parallel AI agent deployments for 60 to 90 days, measure directly, and scale based on validated results rather than projections.

-Audit the existing RPA portfolio.
-Every bot, every maintenance incident from the past 12 months, every exception routing count if it is tracked.
+Q2 2026 is audit and identify.
+Examine every bot in the current portfolio, every maintenance incident from the past 12 months, every exception routing count if it is tracked.
 The goal is to identify the three automation candidates most likely to benefit from AI agent migration — typically the ones with the highest maintenance burden and the highest exception rates.
 This audit is also the baseline for measuring migration ROI.

+Q3 2026 is parallel runs.
 Start parallel runs on the highest-priority migration candidates.
 Deploy the AI agent alongside the existing RPA bot.
 Run both on the same real workload.
 Do not decommission the RPA bot yet — the parallel run is a measurement exercise, not a replacement exercise.
-Track exception rates, accuracy, maintenance incidents, and processing time per transaction for both.
+Track exception rates, accuracy, maintenance incidents, and processing time per transaction for both systems.

 RPA delivered real value for a specific era of enterprise automation.
 The processes that RPA handles well — high-volume, deterministic, stable-interface — are genuinely well-suited to RPA, and that will remain true for years.
 The mistake is treating RPA as a permanent answer rather than a technology that solved a specific problem in a specific era.